eslint/archive-website/_posts/2020-02-20-whats-coming-in-eslint-7.0.0.md

 You can read more in the [RFC](https://github.com/eslint/rfcs/pull/33).

-### Deprecating `~/.eslintrc`
+### Warnings for using `~/.eslintrc`

-Config files in your home directory are deprecated in v7.0.0.
+Config files in your home directory were deprecated in v6.7.0 and v7.0.0 will warn when one is used.
 This feature has long been a source of confusion for ESLint users, especially because ESLint only looks for a config file in the home directory if no other config file is found.
 The configuration system in ESLint has changed a lot since home directory config files were introduced, and with the additional flexibility we feel there are plenty of other options for configuring ESLint that are clearer than the home directory config file.

 Support for home directory config files will be removed in v8.0.0.
 You can read more in the [RFC](https://github.com/eslint/rfcs/pull/32).